BartoszDobija/JavaProjekt/README.md

 In the root folder of project run `docker compose up -d` and wait for tasks to finish.

+When you are first launching application change `hibernate.hbm2ddl.auto=none` to `hibernate.hbm2ddl.auto=create` so it generates required tables.

 ## Building and running

 To build application execute command `mvn clean install` in root folder of this project.
 To run the application in the same place execute `java -jar